My first Gen Con is now a matter of record. I survived the experience, which can only be summed up in one world – overwhelming.

 The rest of the day was composed of two activities – tracking down a variety of individuals I’ve communicated with through Twitter over the past 18 months and consuming the Exhibitor Hall.
 This is easier than it sounds; at any given moment there are over 30,000 people walking around the convention writing texts and tweets back and forth searching each other out.
 I decided my souvenirs from Gen Con would be art and dice, which will be covered in a future post.

 I traveled the artist booths and inquired if any of the artists would take on a commission to draw my mascot, Iddy the Lich.
 I found two artists who were willing to take on the commission and they have wonderfully different styles.
 The first to complete a commission of Iddy was Billy Tackett who is a “Zombification Specialist and Father of the Zombie Mash-up.”
-Considering Iddy is an undead Lich, this seemed like the perfect gentleman to provided a more fearsome depiction of the character.
+Considering Iddy is an undead Lich, this seemed like the perfect gentleman to provide a fearsome depiction of the character.
 He did not disappoint!

 The second artist to draw Iddy was Connie Faye who states on her website that her personal subject matter tends to be dark ethereal almost primal female creatures.
 I was eager to see how see would depict Iddy in her style and she produced a pleasantly aggressive pose for him.
 When I picked up the commission, she told me she wanted to make his stance a bit more active than his usual standing-up-straight stance.
 If I ever create a Stat Block for Iddy, he’s going to have different Stances now!